twknab/mean_hike/readme.md

 	+ Add `Add Hike` button to top and bottom accordian panes, so when clicked, opens the `+ Hike` accordian (and maybe even selects [ie, focus] the first field...) (high-priority)

+	+ Turn Hike View page panes into Accordians like on Dashboard page (high-priority)

 ## Development Issues Log:
 	- `$autoScroll()` re-renders DOM and re-executes Controller.
 	- When using `ngRoute`, `res.redirect('/')` does not change view.